seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 ## Lower bound

 To prove lower bounds for $\mathrm{LP}\_d$ and $\mathsf A\_{\pm}(d)$, one needs a lower bound for the eventual-nonnegativity radius of *every* relevant function.
-This is mainly obtained by the following proposition.
+The key input is the following proposition.

 > **Proposition 3.1.** For every $0 < c < 1/\pi$, there exist $C\_c, \gamma\_c > 0$ and $d\_0(c) \in \mathbb{N}$ such that, for every $d \ge d\_0(c)$, every $\varsigma \in \lbrace-1,+1\rbrace$, and every nonzero $g \in \mathcal{S}\_{\mathrm{rad}}(\mathbb{R}^d;\mathbb{R})$ satisfying $\widehat{g} = \varsigma g$ and $g(0) = 0$, one has
 >